t0g3pii/WorldEditCUI/README.md

 Run `_JAVA_OPTIONS="-Xmx2G" ./gradlew build`

-To import the project into your IDE, see [FabricMC Wiki article](https://fabricmc.net/wiki/tutorial:setup) and start from **Step 3**
+To import the project into your IDE, see [FabricMC Wiki article](https://fabricmc.net/wiki/tutorial:setup) and start from **Step 3**.

 Misc
 ----

-You can subscribe to updates either by watching this repository, or [joining this Discord guild](https://discord.gg/KqqdgE7).
+You can subscribe to updates either by watching this repository, or by [joining the EngineHub Discord guild](https://discord.gg/enginehub).
+Support questions belong in the `#worldedit` channel.

-Please note that the Discord guild is not yet moved to EngineHub's Discord guild, but that will likely occur in the near future.

 ### Wait, EngineHub owns this repository now?
 Yes, the original owner [@mikroskeem](https://github.com/mikroskeem) agreed to move it under our ownership.
-We'll soon be working on supporting it in a more official fashion.

 Credits
 -------